Starlink Satellite Internet Canada: Is It Worth It in 2026?

 Traditional satellite internet (like Xplore's satellite plans) uses a single satellite parked 35,786 km above the Earth.
 Because the satellite is so far away, your internet signal has to travel a huge distance, which creates the 500 to 700ms latency that makes video calls laggy and gaming impossible.
 That satellite also has to serve a massive area by itself.

-Starlink uses a constellation of over 7,000 operational satellites orbiting at just 550 km altitude, roughly 65 times closer to Earth.
-These satellites are constantly moving across the sky, and your dish seamlessly switches between them every few seconds.
-Because the signal travels a much shorter distance, latency drops to 25 to 40ms, which is comparable to many cable internet connections.
+Starlink uses a large constellation of low-Earth-orbit satellites.
+Many Starlink satellites operate at roughly 550 km altitude, about 65 times closer than a geostationary satellite.
+These satellites move across the sky, and your dish hands off between satellites as needed.
+Because the signal travels a much shorter distance, latency is usually much lower than traditional satellite internet, which is why browsing, calls, and many online tasks feel far more responsive.

 Your dish communicates with the nearest Starlink satellite, which then relays your data to a ground station connected to the broader internet via fibre-optic cables.
 Newer Starlink satellites can also relay data to each other using laser links, which reduces reliance on ground stations and improves coverage in remote areas.